Gunn High School: Mathematics

 Gunn offers a wide selection of mathematics courses ranging from Algebra to AP Calculus BC.
 There are often three tracks of each subject offered: one at the college-prep level, another at the Advanced level, and one at the Honors level.
 Students who have completed the AP Calculus pathway before their senior year also have the opportunity to take Multivariable Calculus and Linear Algebra as a dual enrollment pathway in partnership with Foothill College.
-There are also two mathematics electives at Gunn: Applied Math H and AP Statistics, available to juniors and seniors.
+There are also three mathematics electives at Gunn: Intro to Proofs H, Applied Math H, and AP Statistics, available to juniors and seniors.

 The math circle is one of the largest clubs on the Gunn High School campus, and its corresponding math team has participated in many competitions.
 Each year, the school has about 30 American Invitational Mathematics Examination qualifiers.
 After placing 15th nationally in 4 different tournaments during the 2020–21 school year, the 2021–22 math team won HMMT November and placed 4th in the Berkeley Math Tournament.

 In 2023, in the context of controversial changes proposed for California's math curriculum, a group of 25 students spoke out at a Palo Alto school board meeting, urging for PAUSD to implement more fluid math lanes, offer multivariable calculus during the school day, and more.
 They emphasized the importance of math classes meeting the needs of all students.